zachgk/catln/docs/philosophy/basics.md

 I recommend thinking about type properties in terms of sets of values.
 Each object and type class represent a set of possible values.
 Then, the type properties further restrict the set of possible values of the type into a subset of the original.
 This allows more information of what is known about various data types to be propagated through the program and used for both static analysis and optimization.

+Type properties exist in a somewhat similar space to [refinement types](https://en.wikipedia.org/wiki/Refinement_type).
+The key difference is that they are defined entirely within Catln itself while most refinement type systems use an external tool such as [Z3](https://en.wikipedia.org/wiki/Z3_Theorem_Prover).
+That means that the external tool would be limited to operating on preset domains of knowledge while type properties can grow as more things are implemented in the language.

-It is also possible to use type properties for more abstract or computed values.
-You could add a `String_hasPassword<Boolean>` property to help check whether it is possible that a password is contained somewhere in it.
+Another difference is that it is also possible to use type properties for more abstract or computed values.
+You could add a `String_hasPassword<Boolean>` property to help check whether it is possible that a password is contained in a String.
 This could be used to sanitize the results before saving in a database or sending to a browser.
 Another possible property would be something like `HTML_classList<List<$T=String>>`.
 This property can be used to compute the possible classes an HTML element could have, useful for pruning the CSS file.

 ## Arrows